vinarmani/truf-node/README.md

 task clear-data
 ```

+If you use Docker Desktop, you can also reset the local deployments by simply deleting containers, images, and volumes.

 ##### Configure the kwil-cli

 To interact with the the TSN-DB, you will need to configure the kwil-cli.